SantiGomez2519/autonomous-hotwheels/README.md

 - **Server**: GCC with pthread support
 - **Python Client**: Python 3.6+ with tkinter
 - **Java Client**: Java 8+ with Swing
+- **Operating System**: Linux (for native socket and pthread support)

+  Note: WSL can also be used to run the server on Windows.

 ### Verify Dependencies